ArbitrumFoundation/governance-seatbelt/README.md

 # Arbitrum Crosschain Seatbelt

-This repository is a modified version of the Uniswap governance-seatbelt that support Arbitrum Crosschain Governance
+This repository is a modified version of the Uniswap governance-seatbelt that supports Arbitrum Crosschain Governance.

 To test it out, configure .env and run
 ```